110101/blog_humanreadyfuture/shortabout.md

 I am Malte, a tech product strategist/product manager, with a background in engineering.
-My passion is to create new products that make a difference for people.
-I think and write about the interaction between technology, society and ethics and how a _human-ready_ future could emerge.
+My passion is to create new products that make a difference in everyday life.
+I think and write about the interaction between technology, society and ethics and how a _human-ready future_ can be achieved.